mfaks/Alexandria/README.md

 - **Intelligent Document Interaction**: Upload your papers and engage in conversations with them using our advanced AI system.
 - **Vast Research Library**: Explore a comprehensive collection of research papers and academic resources covering a wide range of topics.
 - **Real-Time AI Support**: Get instant answers to your questions to enhance your understanding of complex subjects.
+- **Semantic Search**: Utilize MongoDB Atlas vector search for advanced semantic search capabilities, allowing for more accurate and context-aware document retrieval.
 - **Data Privacy Promise**: Your data is never used for training or shared with third parties, ensuring the highest standards of privacy and integrity.

 <p align="center">